AWS Big Data Blog

 By default, AWS Glue suggests bucket names for the scripts and the temporary directory using the following format:

-For JDBC drivers, you can create a similar location:
+For the output Parquet data, you can create a similar location:

 Creating the IAM role